 5) Conclusion – The Growth in Housing Finance going forward is going to be a volume game.
 Raamdeo Agarwal of Motilal Oswal who himself runs a Housing finance company (Aspire) gave PNB Housing a thumps up, calling a 1 Lakh Crore ki Kahani.
 Valuation of most HFC’s are pricing in a pick up in affordable housing, the housing finance story is now depended on affordable housing story, but remember only 20% of housing sold in India is via builders and the rest 80% is by Consumer to Consumer.
 The conclusion of the meet was that if Affordable housing really picks up the HFC’s would grow at 30%, and if it doesn’t they will grow at 15%.

-Stallion Asset is a SEBI Registered Equity Advisory Company and We have delivered 48% CAGR for last 4.5 years.
+Stallion Asset is a SEBI Registered Equity Research Analyst and We have delivered 48% CAGR for last 4.5 years.
 Click here to Subscribe